-Several organisations are collecting and publishing local initiatives in response to the Covid-19 crisis.
+Several organisations have been collecting and publishing local initiatives in response to the Covid-19 crisis.
 We have updated our overview and are offering below the links to a number of these initiatives (see sections 1 and 2).

 Furthermore, in section 3, Rosalba La Grotteria and Maria Joao Filgueiras Rauch present their thoughts and summaries of local initiatives from Europe (IT, PT) and beyond (Argentina, Azerbaijan) and Eileen Humphreys on Ireland.

 1. Who collects, what?